shehzade/peeping-tom/README.md

 **Step 1: Open peeping-tom solutions file in Visual Studio**

-First things first, download and install the community edition of Visual Studio onto your machine from the link above.
-When moving through the installer, make sure to select the Python development and the Desktop development with C++ workloads as they will be necessary to properly load and compile the project.
+First things first, download and install the community edition of Visual Studio onto your machine from the [link above](###Pre-Requisites).
+When moving through the installer, make sure to select the "Python development" and the "Desktop development with C++" workloads as they will be necessary to properly load and compile the project.

 ![Visual Studio Required Workloads](https://i.imgur.com/AfawekT.png)

 Once everything has finished installing, launch Visual Studio and select the "Clone a repository" option.
-Enter the git URL and hit clone.
+Enter the project's git URL and hit clone.

 ![Visual Studio Project Clone](https://i.imgur.com/LGDinMz.png)